neo22s/rtd/test-page.rst

 +------------+------------+-----------+------------+-----------+

-PDF Generation
+Sub - PDF Generation
 --------------

 When you build your project on RTD, we automatically build a PDF of your project's documentation.
 We also build them for every version that you upload, so we can host the PDFs of your latest documentation, as well as your latest stable releases as well.

-Search
+Sub - Search
 ------

 We provide full-text search across all of the pages of documentation hosted on our site.
 This uses the excellent Haystack project and Solr as the search backend.
 We hope to be integrating this into the site more fully in the future.

-Alternate Domains
+Sub - Alternate Domains
 -----------------

 We provide support for CNAMEs, subdomains, and a shorturl for your project as well.
 This is outlined in the :doc:`alternate_domains` section.